Professor Steve Draper

 In September 2010 Steve and Marcus were invited to present research findings at a Biorhythm Live event at Dublin’s Science Gallery.
 Accompanied by Irish drummer Jeremy Hickey (aka RSAG, Rarely Seen Above Ground) the audience were provided with a practical demonstration of how oxygen supply helps meet the energy requirements of drumming.

-In 2010 Steve was the Director of Studies for a Masters by Research project successfully completed by Simon de la Rue titled ‘Investigation in the rate if energy expenditure of rock/pop drumming’.
+In 2010 Steve was the Director of Studies for a Masters by Research project successfully completed by Simon de la Rue titled: ‘Investigation in the rate if energy expenditure of rock/pop drumming’.

 This work produced a scientific paper published in the International Journal of Sports Medicine.
+Click here to view paper.

 In 2011 Steve had the pleasure of giving the citation that accompanied the award of Honorary Doctorate of Music to Clem at the University of Gloucestershire.
 The citation not only acknowledge Clem as a world class musician but also the key role he has played in the advancement of drumming science.